SittingDucken/cdda-twison/README.md

 Running `npm start` will start the `watch.js` auto-compile behavior, and also start a local web server that serves the compiled `format.js` file.
 By default, this will be available at `http://localhost:3000/format.js`.
 Add that URL as a story format to your copy of Twine 2; every time you save a source file and then re-generate the "Play" view of your story in Twine, it should use the latest version of your code.

-This is easier to do with the browser-based version of Twine 2 than with the downloadable copy, as you can just refresh your output page and it'll use the latest version of Twison.
+This is easier to do with the browser-based version of Twine 2 than with the downloadable copy, as you can just refresh your output page and it'll use the latest version of CDDA_Twison.

 All contributions are welcome!
 If making code changes, please be sure to run the test suite (`npm test`) before opening a pull request.

 ## License

-Twison is licensed under the MIT license.
+CDDA_Twison is licensed under the MIT license.
 See the LICENSE file for more information.